Katapult Pro Annotations, Tracing, & Hardware Details Manual

 At this first span, start on the pole photo, and left click on the photo to place a "dummy" marker.
 Then, if you have the option, click on the black square icon and make sure you are using the Measure (your pole loading integration) picklist.

 *Not all clients will have the black square icon—for some users the attachment options are contained in the same list as the classification list.
 Also, some clients will have their measure option labeled as the PLA software they use.

 Once you have your picklist set up, you will see a list with different assemblies, equipment, and wires.
 Some of them might also have a letter or number in parenthesis to show the keyboard shortcut associated with the option.

-*This list can be configured by our support team.
-We can set up routines of commonly used builds, equipment, and wires, and we can set up desired shortcuts.
-Please reach out to firstname.lastname@example.org if you have any questions.
+*This list can be configured in the Model Editor and customized specifically for you.
+You can set up routines of commonly used builds, equipment, and wires, and can set up desired shortcuts.
+If you have any questions, please reach out to your client manager or firstname.lastname@example.org.